The-Discounters/vizsurvey/README.md

 You don’t have to ever use `eject`.
 The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
 However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.

+### Local URL

+http://localhost:3000?treatment_id=3&participant_id=1&session_id=3 will take you to the treatment survey. http://localhost:3000/dev?participant_id=1&session_id=3 will take you to the list of treatments.

+**This is obsoleted by the deployment in AWS**

 ### `npm run deploy`

 Will deploy the application to github pages via gh_pages package.
-Then surf to https://pcordone.github.io/vizsurvey?treatment_id=2&participant_id=1&session_id=3 (http://localhost:3000/vizsurvey?treatment_id=3&participant_id=1&session_id=3) or for the list of page that lists example treatments http://localhost:3000/vizsurvey/dev?treatment_id=3&participant_id=1&session_id=3
+Then surf to https://release.d2ptxb5fbsc082.amplifyapp.com?treatment_id=2&participant_id=1&session_id=3

+Change the participant_id to the value for the person taking the survey.

+### Online Hosting

+The survey is hosted in AWS and writes the responses to an S3 bucket.
+Go to

 Change the participant_id to the value for the person taking the survey.